syncfusion-content/javascript-docs/js/Diagram/UML-Class-Shapes.md

 ![](/js/Diagram/Shapes_images/Shapes_img143.png)

+### Connector Shapes

+* The connector [shape](/api/js/ejdiagram#members:connectors-shape "shape") property defines the role/meaning of the connector.
+* The different types of connector shapes are BPMN, UMLclassifier and UMLActivity and can render these Shapes by setting connector shape [type](/api/js/ejdiagram#members:connectors-shape-type "type") property.
+* The type of [flow](/api/js/ejdiagram#members:connectors-shape-flow "flow") shapes in a BPMN process are [sequence](/api/js/ejdiagram#members:connectors-shape-sequence "sequence"), [association](/api/js/ejdiagram#members:connectors-shape-flow-association "association") and [message](/api/js/ejdiagram#members:connectors-shape-relationship "message").

 ### Relationships

-A relationship is a general term covering the specific types of logical connections found on class diagrams.
+A [relationship](/api/js/ejdiagram#members:connectors-shape-flow "relationship") is a general term covering the specific types of logical connections found on class diagrams.

 The list of relationships are demonstrated as follows.